Teaching

 loc_great-hall

-• Foreign Policy and the Press, which examines the roles of the news media in covering, interpreting, shaping, and reacting to U.S. foreign policy.
-Campbell has taught — and revised — the course periodically since 1999.
+• Foreign Policy and the Press, which considered the roles of the news media in covering, interpreting, shaping, and reacting to U.S. foreign policy.
+Campbell taught the course many times from 1999.

-• The American 1990s, which critically explores a period defined by a variety of important developments — including the emergence of the internet into mainstream consciousness.
-The course draws extensively on Campbell’s research about the decisive year 1995.
+• The American 1990s, which critically explored a period defined by a variety of important developments — including the emergence of the internet into mainstream consciousness.
+The course drew extensively on Campbell’s book about the decisive year 1995.

-• Myths of the Media, which examine the derivation, tenacity, and effects of media-driven myths, those well-known stories about and/or by the news media that masquerade as factual.The class encourages students to sharpen their b.s.-detectors and become more savvy and more discerning consumers of the news and media messaging.
-“Myths of the Media” draws heavily on the second edition of Campbell’s book, Getting It Wrong.
+• Myths of the Media, which examined the derivation, tenacity, and effects of media-driven myths, those well-known stories about and/or by the news media that masquerade as factual.The class encouraged students to sharpen their “b.s.-detectors” and become more savvy and more discerning consumers of the news and media messaging.
+“Myths of the Media” drew heavily on the second edition of Campbell’s book, Getting It Wrong.

-• Seminar in Doctoral Teaching and Research, which helps second-year students in the School of Communication’s accelerated PhD program develop their research topics and literature reviews for their dissertations while preparing them to take and pass comprehensive written exams.
-The seminar also equips students background and skills to teach college-level courses.
+• Seminar in Doctoral Teaching and Research for second-year students in the School of Communication’s accelerated PhD program.
+The seminar helped students develop research topics and literature reviews for their dissertations while preparing them to take and pass comprehensive written exams.

 W. Joseph Campbell speaking to an audience

-Campbell’s “Myths of the Media” class about William Randolph Hearst’s purported vow to “furnish the war” with Spain at the end of the 19th century has been featured several times on C-SPAN’s “Lectures in History”series.
+Campbell’s “Myths of the Media” class about William Randolph Hearst’s purported vow to “furnish the war” with Spain at the end of the 19th century was featured several times on C-SPAN’s “Lectures in History” series.

 C-SPAN also has aired Campbell’s “Foreign Policy and the Press” virtual class debunking the supposed effects on public opinion of Walter Cronkite’s editorial on CBS News in 1968 that the U.S. military was “mired in stalemate” in Vietnam.